Shahir-47/shahirahmed.com/README.md

 ![image](https://github.com/user-attachments/assets/49e456e2-cbed-4db5-97f4-8cb5561c389a)

 Welcome to **shahirahmed.com**—my personal portfolio website!
 This is where I showcase my skills, projects, and professional journey as a software developer.
-Whether you’re here to explore my work, learn more about me, or get in touch—this is the place to do it. 🌟
+Whether you're here to explore my work, learn more about me, or get in touch—this is the place to do it. 🌟

 ---